malashonock/interview-prep-notes/NG꞉ NgModules꞉ Overview.md

 For an NG module driven app - **an array** of root component(s) that should be rendered first when bootstrapping the app.

-When there are more than 1 bootstrap component specified, each of the should have its own host element in the `index.html`.
+When there are more than 1 bootstrap component specified, each of them should have its own host element in the `index.html`.

 ## Frequently used NG modules